Fiction – paperback; University of Western Australia Press; 247 pages; 2005.

 Portrait of a mother-daughter relationship

 As well as a wonderful portrait of a mother-daughter relationship, with all its complexities, misunderstandings, tension and love, this book is also an insightful look at the impact of time and place on our lives and the ways in which our personalities and opinions can be shaped by experience, particularly travel.

 There are some hard-hitting moments in Cusp, but it’s also full of vividly funny dialogue that often had me laughing out loud.

 The characterisation is also superb: both Mavis and Lena feel truly authentic with their flaws and foibles, their little ways and viewpoints, and their inner monologues a curious mix of self-doubt and self-belief.
 I loved spending time with them.

 Funny, poignant and wonderfully compelling, Cusp explores what it is to belong, to be loved and to find your rightful place in the world.

-I read this as part of my #FocusOnWesternAustralianWriters.
+This is my 17th book for #AWW2019.
+I also read it as part of my #FocusOnWesternAustralianWriters.
 You can find out more about this reading project, along with a list of Western Australian books already reviewed on the site, here.
 Unfortunately, if you are based outside of Australia you may have trouble buying this book.
 I recommend searching for used copies on BookFinder.com, or you can always buy direct from the publisher UWAP, which has a flat international shipping fee.